 It is one the distance which is half the distance between the nuclei of two similar non-bonded isolated atoms or even two adjacent identical atoms belonging to two neighboring molecules of an element which are in the solid-state.
 The weakest forces which are also known as the van der wall magnitude of the radius are dependent on the packing of the atoms when the element is in the solid-state.

-example of the internuclear that is the distance which is between two adjacent atoms of chlorine in the solid-state which is 360 pm.
+An example of the internuclear that is the distance which is between two adjacent atoms of chlorine in the solid-state which is 360 pm.
 So the Van der Waals radius of the chlorine atom is said to be 180 pm.

-A crystal contains positive kernel ions which are arranged in a pattern which is definite in a sea of mobile electrons which are valence.The force of attraction which is between electrons that are basically mobile and the positive kernels is also called as the metallic bond.
+A crystal contains positive kernel ions which are arranged in a pattern which is definite in a sea of mobile electrons which are valence.The force of attraction which is between electrons that are basically mobile and the positive kernels is also called the metallic bond.
 It is said to be one of the half internuclear distances which is between the two adjacent metal ions in the lattice metallic.
 In a metallic lattice the valence electrons are mobile or we can say they are free to move therefore they are only weakly attracted by the metal ions or kernels.

-In a bond like covalent bond there is a pair of electrons which is strongly attracted by the nuclei of two atoms.
+In a bond-like covalent bond, there is a pair of electrons which is strongly attracted by the nuclei of two atoms.
 That is why a metallic radius is always longer than its covalent radius.

 The shells which are present are generally filled in order of radius which is increasing since the negatively charged electrons are attracted by the positively charged protons in the nucleus.
 The additional electrons go into the same shell which is the outermost shell whose radius contracts graduall.
 And this happens mostly due to the increasing nuclear charge.
-In a noble gas if we keenly observe the outermost shell is completely filled and therefore the additional electron of the next alkali metal will go into the next outer shell.
-For the increase in the atomic radius.
+In a noble gas if we keenly observe, the outermost shell is completely filled and therefore the additional electron of the next alkali metal will go into the next outer shell for the increase in the atomic radius.

-This is which explains why the size of atoms which usually increases down each column.
+This explains why the size of atoms usually increases down each column.
 There is one notable exception for this and is known as the lanthanide contraction that is the 5d block of elements which are much smaller than one would expect which is due to the weak shielding of the 4f electrons.

-The Difference between experimental and empirical and data: Empirical data basically means that they are originating or we can say they are based on observation or experience" that are relying on observation or experience alone often without due regard for system and theory data".
-It is basically meaning that we measure it through physical observation and a lot of experiments which are generating the same results.the note that the values are not calculated by a formula.
+The Difference between experimental and empirical data: “Empirical data basically means that they are originating or we can say they are based on observation or experience that are relying on observation or experience alone often without due regard for system and theory data".
+It basically means that we measure it through physical observation and a lot of experiments which are generating the same results.
+Note that the values are not calculated by a formula.
 But, often the empirical results then become an equation of estimation.
 Experimental data which are on the other hand are only based on theories.